-Eggcellent Nutrition Advice by Dr Duncan
+Eggcellent Nutrition Advice

 Eggs have been a controversial food addition to a dog’s diet in recent times, some saying it makes coats shine whereas others worry about everything from bacteria to allergies.
 For the best part, we’re beginning to understand that eggs are actually a cracker of an addition to any diet!
 So let’s not yolk around and waste another albuminute (albumen is the scientific term for egg white… that was a vet joke, sorry, but it was pretty eggceptional!)
 Ok I’ll stop… shell we bEGGin?
 Eggain, couldn’t resist.
 Alright serious scientist time!